-It is this property - the ability to "tune" the quantum dots to absorb different regions of the solar spectrum by changing their size- that makes them useful for solar energy conversion.
 The technical name for this ability to change the wavelengths of light absorbed by the quantum dots is "bandgap engineering."

-In order for light to be absorbed by a solar cell, the energy of the incoming light must be greater than the energy bandgap of the absorbing material.
-A silicon solar cell starts absorbing at a wavelength slightly greater than 1,100 nanometers, and the absorption reaches its maximum value for wavelengths below about 900 nanometers.
+In order for light to be absorbed by a solar cell the energy of the incoming light must be greater than the energy bandgap of the absorbing material.
+A silicon solar cell starts absorbing at a wavelength slightly greater than 1100 nanometers and the absorption reaches its maximum value for wavelengths below about 900 nanometers.
 The absorption typically starts to decrease as the wavelength of the incoming light gets shorter.

-Making silicon quantum dots with dimensions on the order of 2 nanometers results in a bandgap of about 1.71eV and the corresponding wavelength where absorption starts is about 725 nanometers - a wavelength considerably shorter than the turn-on wavelength for regular silicon solar cells.
+Making silicon quantum dots with dimensions on the order of 2 nanometers results in a bandgap of about 1.71eV and the corresponding wavelength where absorption starts is about 725 nanometers, a wavelength considerably considerably shorter than the turnon wavelength for regular silicon solar cells.

 If a solar cell made of quantum dots is placed on top of an ordinary silicon cell, its absorption starts to "kick in" where the silicon cell absorption starts to fall off.
 Such a cell configuration is called a tandem solar cell because the two devices work in series.
 The result is that the overall efficiency goes up because more light is absorbed.
 Theoretical estimates of the efficiency such a device could exhibit are in the range from 30% to 35% in terrestrial sunlight.

-The figure below presents a roadmap of sorts for the steps to go through to make an all quantum dot solar cell.
-The progression passes through the various cell combinations, starting with an ordinary silicon solar cell to a full quantum dot tandem solar cell.
+The figure at the right above presents a roadmap of sorts for the steps to go through to make an all quantum dot solar cell.
+The progression passes through the various cell combinations starting with an ordinary silicon solar cell to a full quantum dot tandem solar cell.
 It should be pointed out that tandem solar cells are not a new invention.
 Such devices have been used on space satellite solar arrays for two decades or more.
-The space cell is made of exotic, very expensive materials that make it impractical for terrestrial solar arrays.

-In contrast, the all-quantum dot tandem solar cell can be made from readily available materials such as silicon and germanium in roll-to-roll film processing equipment, and has the potential to be extremely low cost as well as highly efficient.
+The space cell is made of exotic, very expensive materials that make it impractical for terrestrial solar arrays, but the all quantum dot tandem solar cell can be made from readily available materials such as silicon and germanium in roll-to-roll film processing equipment and has the potential to be extremely low cost as well as highly efficient.

 How soon can such devices be available to consumers?
 It may not be as long as previously thought.
-The past half dozen years has seen an explosion in the number of research papers being published by research groups the world over, and rapid progress is being made in academic and industry research laboratories.
-Low cost, 30%+ efficient thin film tandem solar cells could start showing up in the marketplace in the next three to five years.
+The past half dozen years has seen an explosion in the number of research papers being published by research groups the world over and rapid progress is being made in academic and industry research laboratories.
+Low cost, 30%+ efficient thin film tandem solar cells could start showing up in the marketplace in the next 3 to 5 years.

-The U.S. Department of Energy has set a target for the consumer cost of electrical energy from solar arrays at 5 cents per kilowatt-hour.
+The US Department of Energy has set a target for the consumer cost of electrical energy from solar arrays at 5 cents per kilowatt-hour.
 This price will put solar array generated electricity on a par with fossil fuel power sources.
 When that happens, the world demand for solar cells and arrays will grow to hundreds to gigawatts (a gigawatt is one billion watts of output) per year, compared to the 35 or so gigawatts now being produced and sold annually.
 Companies that can address that market with appropriate technology will grow and prosper dramatically.